yagrawl/scribbles/content/posts/2020-08-28-a-chrome-extension-to-track-youtube-viewing-activity.md

 -   Track how many videos I have watched on YouTube -- both unique views and rewatched views.

--   A running list of my most rewatched videos.
+-   Keep a running list of my most rewatched videos (Top 10/Top 5).

--   Make it focused for the browser because that is my primary way of accessing YouTube.
+-   Be focused for the browser because that is my primary way of accessing YouTube.

--   Be able to see my personal view count next to YouTube's view count.
+-   Be able to display my personal view count next to YouTube's view count.

 -   Not be another application that sends data somewhere else (keep data on the client if possible, or end-to-end encryption).

--   Some control over pausing/unpausing the tracker.
+-   Provide some control over pausing/unpausing the tracker.

--   If possible, de-couple it from a YouTube/Google account.
+-   If possible, be de-coupled from a YouTube/Google account.

 ## Research